The Suburbs (band): Twin/Tone era and major labels: 1977–1987

+Post-breakup and reunion: 1990–2009

+Chaney moved to Los Angeles in 1990.
+Although the Suburbs reformed in the early 1990s, Klaers noted that the physical distance between Chaney and the rest of the band contributed to Chaney's growing sense of creative dissatisfaction, as the other musicians evolved together without him: "Everything changed.
+It kind of put a dent in his creative juices."
+Although Chaney continued to play with the band, his presence diminished over time.

 In 1992 Twin/Tone released Ladies and Gentlemen, The Suburbs Have Left the Building, a best-of compilation, and in 1994 a live record Viva!
 Suburbs!.
-The Suburbs reunited during this period and played numerous shows in the Twin Cities, and have played on and off since that time including opening once more for the B-52's in 2003.
+The Suburbs reunited played numerous shows on and off in the Twin Cities, including opening for the B-52's in 2003.

-Summer of 2002 saw the re-issues of the albums In Combo, Credit In Heaven and Love Is The Law on CD on the band's own Beejtar Records.
-In late 2003, the band issued Chemistry Set: The Songs Of The Suburbs 1977 - 1987 (a best of CD with a few bonus tracks and a DVD of their 2002 performances at Minneapolis' First Avenue).
+In 2002, the Suburbs reissued the albums In Combo, Credit In Heaven and Love Is The Law on CD on the band's own Beejtar Records.
+In 2003, the band issued Chemistry Set: The Songs Of The Suburbs 1977 - 1987 (a best of CD with a few bonus tracks and a DVD of their 2002 performances at Minneapolis' First Avenue).

-In 2004, Chan Poling formed The New Standards with John Munson and Steve Roehm, performing some of rearranged melodies of the classic Suburbs songs in the live set including "Love Is The Law".
+In 2004, Chan Poling formed The New Standards with John Munson and Steve Roehm.
+The jazz group's live set included rearranged melodies of Suburbs songs such as "Love Is The Law".

-On December 7, 2009, guitarist Bruce Allen died aged 54.
+On December 7, 2009, guitarist Bruce Allen died at 54 after numerous health problems.
+Bassist Michael Halliday retired in 2009 due to arthritis.